Rankin-Selberg convolutions for $\mathrm{GL}(n)\times \mathrm{GL}(n)$ and $\mathrm{GL}(n)\times \mathrm{GL}(n-1)$ for principal series representations: Introduction and the main results

 {\rm (b)} If $n'=n-1$, then for $h\in G_{n-1}$,

 and

 \end{lemd}

-More precisely, the left hand side integral of \eqref{linv} is absolutely convergent if and only if so is the right one, and when this is the case the two integrals equal to each other.
-Similar interpretation applies to other equalities of two integrals in this article without further comments.
+More precisely, the left hand side integral of \eqref{linv} is absolutely convergent if and only if so is the right one, and when this is the case the equality \eqref{linv} holds.
+Similar interpretation applies to other equalities for integrals or double integrals in this article (for example, in Proposition \ref{r1} and \ref{prprl1}) without further comments.

 For every character $\omega$ of $\sk^\times$, denote by $\mathrm{ex}(\omega)$ the unique real number such that

 \begin{prpd} Assume that $s$ lies in the vertical strip

 Then the integrals \eqref{nn} and \eqref{nnp} are absolutely convergent. \end{prpd}